evilsnailofdestruktion/STAV/STAV.md

 BodyAltTatIndex
 BodyGlowyIndex
-BodyScar - this is a float, if set to 1 it allows users to use a scar on the body BodyScarMap - This is the actual texture, its a new material parameter but should match the texture name of the race/bodytype (ie f gnomes is ST_GNO_F_BodyScar.DDS)
+BodyScar - this is a float, if set to 1 it allows users to use a scar on the body BodyScarMap - This is the actual texture, it's a new material parameter but should match the texture name of the race/bodytype (ie f gnomes is ST_GNO_F_BodyScar.DDS)

 ## SHARED:
 BodyTattooColor - used for alt tat